LanguidBasil/Good-Morning-App/README.md

 It was meant to be on startup.
 Imagine it, you wake up, boot up your pc and
 on clicking one button your -open-6-sites- routine is done

+If you don't want to change source code - **you can download only .rar file**
+It contains .exe file so you can easily start using this app